rhinobase/raftyui/apps/docs/app/docs/components/popover/page.md

 {% example name="popover:size" /%}

-## Default Open
+## Open

-To Open Popover By Default pass `defaultOpen` prop.
+To manage open state of popover you can use `open` prop and to open popover by default pass `defaultOpen` prop.

 {% example name="popover:default" /%}